ghfbsd/SAC/README.md

 had it installed.
 After you install, you can close and throw away the disk image.
 You can save and cherish it, or download it again later to get the uninstall app if you decide to get rid of SAC.

+If your Mac won't let you install from unknown .dmg (disk image) files, temporarily turn off enforcement of this rule from the command line:
+`sudo spctl --master-disable`
+which will allow you to see and check "Anywhere" from the System Preferences -> Security & Privacy "General" menu.
+After installing, you might want to revert to the original protection level by re-enabling checks: `sudo spctl --master-enable`

 MacOS has evolved through the years through different releases (Panther, Tiger, Leopard, ..., Big Sur, Monterey) and on different hardware